GianLorenzetto/GianLorenzetto.github.io-www/preview/azure-teamcity-and-octopusdeploy.md

 <a name="step4"></a>
 ### Step 4 - Cloud Service

-A Cloud Service is a (Azure porcessing unit) container for one or more virtual machines, giving you the ability to load balance your service.
+A Cloud Service is a (Azure processing unit) container for one or more virtual machines, giving you the ability to load balance your service.
 Again, this was too complex for our needs and if you don't specify one, a Cloud Service will be automatically created for you.

 Note that Azure will automatically name the cloud service with the same name as the VM, which means they will have the same DNS name (eg, the service and the VM will both be at `myvm.cloudapp.net`).
 There were some articles on SO that indicated this may be a problem, but we never had an issue (except for when I forget to set the firewall up correctly for ports on the VM, but that's another story ...).
 In more complex, multi-VM environments this may be something to consider.